rofl0r/git-recreate/README.md

 - cd into the clone and do `tar cf myproject.tar .git/`. it makes no sense to waste time using compression since the contents of .git are already compressed.
-- put myclone.tar in some directory thats available via http.
+- put myproject.tar in some directory thats available via http.
 - download the file via `wget -c myhost.com/myproject.tar`. wget can (and with `-c`, will) automatically resume the download when your connection goes away.